Divorce in NH: What are the Basic Laws I Should Know?

 Uncontested Divorce in NH

-Divorce in NHIn the state of New Hampshire, an uncontested divorce is filed jointly by both, even if they haven't already agreed on the divorce's terms and conditions.
+In the state of New Hampshire, an uncontested divorce is filed jointly by both, even if they haven't already agreed on the divorce's terms and conditions.
 They might continually negotiate after filing, but an uncontested divorce will save the expense of officially serving divorce papers.
 Once the parties have reached an agreement, this becomes legally known as an Agreed Divorce.
 A decree may be handed down without having to have a hearing.

 Contested Divorce in NH